Imatic-IT/icedtea/README.md

 # icedtea
-Create browser to access old server IPMI interface
+Run browser to access old server IPMI interface

 Sometimes you need to access some IPMI/ILO (remote management) for servers, that are very old and they are using Java Web Start (.jnlp) technology to access web based KVM interface.